Players will need a total of 40 cards each to play. A game is played between 2 Players.

 Turn vs Round?

 A Turn consists of a Player's individual Planning Phase and Battle Phase choices.
 A Player's Turn ends after they finish their attack during their Battle Phase.
-A Player may still play Techniques from their Hand or Canvas after their turn is over and at any time during the Opponent's turn.
+A Player may still play Techniques from their Hand or Canvas after their turn is over and at any time during the Opponent's turn if applicable.

 A Round consists of everything that happens from the start to the end of both Players' Planning Phases and Battle Phases.
 A